CasparClothier/Clarks_Scripts/README.md

 # Clarks_Scripts

 Here is some of the work I completed during my time as an interning data scientist at Clarks.
 During this time I worked with a Computer Vision developed by Stephen Nex, their head Data Scientist.
 I tried to understand its interpretation of image and text data, in order to use it in the examination of Clarks' product range in comparison with that of competitors.
+This was done in the interest of comparing the visual design of different shoes- a proof-of-concept around Machine Learning being used to aid design choices.

 This tool functions by converting image and text data into vectors.